Gen081/Autonomous-Machine-Learning/README.md

 ### PART FOUR: Generating Machine-Learning Logs

-In this section, we will take at least 2 hours for baseline log data collection.
-The reason for this is because we have just created our new EKS cluster, new app, and new Zebrium account.
-We must allow the Zebrium ML platform enough time to recognize normal log patterns.
+This section will take at least 2 hours for baseline log data collection.
+The reason for this is because I have just created a new EKS cluster, new app, and new Zebrium account.
+It is very important to allow the Zebrium ML platform enough time to recognize normal log patterns.

 **The waiting time may varied from a 10 minutes to 2 hours.** It is all depends how deep is the issue.